MehrinFirdousi/Synaera-TeamSemaphore/README.md

 ### About us
 https://synaera.wixsite.com/home

-### More about our deep learning models development process
+### More about our deep learning models development process and data collection
 https://github.com/AdamJeddy/Grad-Project-Code

 ### More about the server development process